Wistoria: Wand and Sword: Will's Group

-One of Will's classmates who used to bully him for his lack of magic aptitude.
-However, after being saved from a monster by him and witnessing his true strength, he develops a one-sided rivalry with him.
+One of Will's classmates who used to bully him.
+However, after witnessing his true strength, he develops a begrudging one-sided rivalry with him.
 He also has unreciprocated feelings for Colette, further driving his rivalry with Will.
 After graduating, he joins the Fire Faction.

 He specializes in fire magic and his skills have only grown since starting his rivalry with Will.